 In 2014 Three Choirs became proud owners of their Wickham Vineyard, and started an extensive program of refurbishing the buildings and replanting areas of the vineyards.
 Situated in the beautiful Hampshire countryside, Three Choirs Hampshire spans an impressive 40 acres and has become a popular wedding location, with happy couples choosing to tie the knot nestled amongst the vines and gentle rolling hills of Wickham.

 All this success, of course, would be nothing without the wine itself, and Three Choirs has developed a unique process of growing modern grape varieties side by side with world-renowned grapes, such as Pinot Noir and Bacchus.
 This, along with cultivation methods adopted from the world’s most modern winemakers, gives a strong international flavour to the vineyards.

-In 2017, after a yearlong project of rebranding, Three Choirs are proud to announce new labels for their award-winning wines.
-Designed by local illustrator Jane Randfield, the labels feature beautiful drawings of the English vineyard and its surrounding countryside.
+In 2017, after a yearlong project of rebranding, Three Choirs are proud to announce new labels for their award-winning wines, produced in collaboration with Amphora Design, a specialist design consultancy working specifically with the wine trade.
+Local illustrator Jane Randfield was commissioned to produce the illustration for the labels and spent many days sketching and photographing the vineyard and it’s beautiful surrounding countryside.